ClearScore/tech-screen/README.md

 ## What we're looking for

- * A stylish solution with unit test coverage
+ * A stylish solution
  * Clean, concise code
+ * Unit Tests
+ * Demonstration of CSS knowledge
- * A detailed README
+ * A detailed README explaining assumptions / decisions
- * A live site we can see (if possible)
+ * A live site we can see

 ## Apps